Humvee: Use in combat

 HMMWVs first saw combat in Operation Just Cause, the U.S. invasion of Panama in 1989.
-The HMMWV was designed primarily for personnel and light cargo transport behind front lines, not as a front line fighting vehicle.
-Like the previous jeep, the basic HMMWV has no armor or protection against chemical, biological, radiological, or nuclear threats.
+The HMMWV was designed primarily for personnel and light cargo transport behind front lines, not as a frontline fighting vehicle.
+Like the previous jeep, the basic first-generation HMMWV has no armor (though armament carriers and hard-shell ambulances did have modest ballistic protection) or protection against chemical, biological, radiological, or nuclear threats.
 Nevertheless, losses were relatively low in conventional operations, such as the Gulf War.
 Vehicles and crews suffered considerable damage and losses during the Battle of Mogadishu in 1993 because of the nature of urban engagement.
 However, the chassis survivability allowed the majority of those crews to return to safety, though the HMMWV was never designed to offer protection against intense small arms fire, much less machine guns and rocket-propelled grenades.
 With the rise of asymmetric warfare and low-intensity conflicts, the HMMWV was pressed into service in urban combat roles for which it was not originally intended.

-After Operation Restore Hope in Somalia, the military recognized a need for a more protected HMMWV and AM General developed the M1114, an armored HMMWV to withstand small arms fire.
+After Operation Restore Hope in Somalia, the military recognized a need for a more protected HMMWV.
+AM General developed the M1114, an armored HMMWV to withstand small arms fire.
 The M1114 has been in production since 1996, seeing limited use in the Balkans before deployment to the Middle East.
 This design is superior to the M998 with a larger, more powerful turbocharged engine, air conditioning, and a strengthened suspension system.
 More importantly, it boasts a fully armored passenger area protected by hardened steel and bullet-resistant glass.
 With the increase in direct attacks and asymmetric warfare in Iraq, AM General diverted the majority of its manufacturing power to producing these vehicles.